-2. Continue with your regular investments in equity as this is the only way to take advantage of lower prices, thus, benefitting you with better long-term returns.
+2. Continue with your regular in as this is the only way to take advantage of lower prices, thus, benefitting you with better long-term returns.
 If you stop now and restart post markets rising you lose out as prices would have risen already.

 3. Trying to time the bottom of the market is futile.
 As seen in the table, there can be more than one bottom and really you won’t know when it is until you cross it.

-5. Remind yourself that market volatility or ups and downs happen but in the long run, in a growing economy, returns from equity markets are likely to beat inflation and create wealth.
+5. Remind yourself that market volatility or ups and downs happen but in the long run, in a growing economy, returns from markets are likely to beat inflation and create wealth.

-It is next to impossible to time when you should move in or out of equity markets.
+It is next to impossible to time when you should move in or out of markets.
 While market corrections usher in reasonable valuations for stocks, right now it’s really a crisis of confidence that’s playing out.

 Hence, the market fall can last much longer than one might think and prices may fall a lot more than you are comfortable with.
 You will realise it’s not about panicking and moving out.
 It is much easier to stick to your goal timelines and in regularly with a long-term time horizon.
 Give your time to ripen and give yourself more patience with your .